Dualities and loops on squashed $S^3$: Testing dualities

 \section{Testing dualities}

-In this section we consider mirror dualities on the squashed three-sphere.
+In this section we test mirror dualities on the squashed three-sphere by matching partition functions and loop operator expectation values for dual pairs of theories.
 Previously this has only been considered for linear quiver theories without Chern-Simons terms~\cite{Hwang:2021ulb}.
-Here we will circumvent the difficulties arising from the squashing of the partition functions by using enhanced supersymmetry and numerical evaluations.
+Using enhanced supersymmetry and numerical evaluations we will circumvent the difficulties for analytic tests that arise from the squashing in the localized expressions for partition functions and loop operator expectation values.